AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 ## Three abstractions, one safety rule

+The comparison above measures how precisely each abstraction bounded April's margin.
+Every certificate also depends on a shared validity condition: the abstract representation must contain every value the exact network can reach.

 The allowed inputs form a square.
 As they pass through a network, the possible neuron values form new geometric sets.
 A verifier works with simpler sets that contain every exact value.